Half Day Itineraries

 Pyramid Lake Paiute Tribe Museum & Visitors Center – Located 30 miles north of Reno.
 Find fascinating historical material and information about native inhabitants, the Paiute Indian Tribe.
 Exhibits at the multi-purpose museum describe the tribe’s history and culture and offer insight into why the Paiute people hold the lake and its surrounding landscape so sacred.
 Other displays focus on Pyramid Lake’s natural history and the many creatures that make the lake their home.
 Tours can be arranged. pyramidlake.us, 775-574-1088

-Riverwalk District Wine Walk - Every third Saturday of the month from 2:00pm to 5:00pm the Riverwalk Merchants Association hosts the popular Wine Walk along the Truckee River and neighboring streets in downtown Reno.
-Visit a participating Riverwalk District merchant on Wine Walk day to get a map.
-For a $20 fee and valid photo ID, you’ll receive a wine glass and an ID bracelet that allows you to sample wine at any participating merchant.
+Riverwalk District Wine Walk - Every third Saturday of the month from 2:00pm to 5:00pm the Riverwalk District hosts the popular Wine Walk along the Truckee River and neighboring streets in downtown Reno.
+Visit a participating merchant on Wine Walk day to get a map.
+For a $20 fee and valid photo ID, you’ll receive a wine glass and an ID bracelet that allows you to sample wine at any participating merchant. renoriver.org, 775-826-WALK (9255)

-Legends at Sparks Marina, Sparks – The Legends at Sparks Marina offers outlet shopping, dining and entertainment in a large complex next to a 77-acre lake surrounded by walking paths, trees and sandy beaches. experiencelegends.com
+Outlets at Sparks – The Outlets at Sparks offers outlet shopping, dining and entertainment in a large complex next to a 77-acre lake surrounded by walking paths, trees and sandy beaches. outletsatlegends.com

 The Summit, Reno - Located at the south end of Reno at Mt.
 Rose Highway, The Summit is an open-air lifestyle shopping center with more than 70 shops, specialty retailers, salons and restaurants to satisfy any palate.
 Its many courtyards feature fountains, paths and fire pits to gather around on cool evenings, seasonal features such as live music during summer evenings and sleigh rides on wintry days. thesummitonline.com

 The Reno Tahoe area has a wide variety of antique and collectible stores.
-Spend a few hours or an entire day exploring some of the great shops listed below.
-You'll never know what rare treasures of days gone by you'll discover.
-Three great stores in Reno are Virginia Street Antique Mall, Antiques and Treasures and Somewhere In Time.
+Spend a few hours or an entire day exploring some of the great shops such as Virginia Street Antique Mall, Antiques and Treasures and Somewhere In Time in Reno.
+You’ll never know what rare treasures of days gone by you’ll discover.

 Nevada Discovery Museum, Reno - The Museum aims to provoke new aspirations and collaborations among children, parents and educators.
 It is a place of open eyes, minds and horizons.
 Discovery provides hands-on exhibits and programs that focus on the arts, sciences and humanities.
 Great entertainment for youth ages two to early teen and their families. nvdm.org, 775-786-1000